Skip to main content

 Functions: Defining and Calling

-Functions let us group reusable code under a name.
-This makes code more organized and avoids repetition.
+Functions let you group reusable code under a single name.
+This makes your programs cleaner, easier to read, and free of repetition.

-In Python, we define a function using the def keyword followed by the function name and parentheses.
+In Python, you define a function using the def keyword, followed by the function name and parentheses.

 1. Defining a Function

 Use def to define a function.
-Include parentheses (with or without parameters) and end the line with a colon.
+Add parentheses (with or without parameters) and end the line with a colon (:).

 Defining a Function